libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 547832:13.02
 ```

-Now it's three times faster than 8.13 and needs almost half the memory.
+Now it's three times faster than 8.13 and runs in about half the memory.

 ## Faster TIFF load